 10 famous suffragettes (and suffragists) who risked everything for equality

 Women's rights issues are nothing new and are as prevalent today as they were 100 years ago.
-Back then, however, one defiant group decided they'd had enough, fighting for and eventually winning women's rights to vote.
-These are the most famous females who made history as part of women's suffrage movement.
+Back then, however, one defiant group of women decided they'd had enough of archaic rules and anti-equality movements.
+They took their fight nationwide and eventually won women's voting rights.

 The leader of the suffragettes in Britain, Pankhurst is widely regarded as one of the most important figures in modern British history.
 She founded the Women's Social and Political Union (WSPU), a group known for employing militant tactics in their struggle for equality.